claudiofsr/find-identical-files/README.md

 find_duplicate_files
 ```

-#### 2. To find duplicate files in the current directory with at least 5 identical files, run the command:
+#### 2. Search files in current directory with at least 5 identical files, run the command:
 ```
 find_duplicate_files -n 5
 ```

 If n = 0 or n = 1, all files will be reported.
+If n = 2, search for duplicate files.

 #### 3. To find duplicate files with `fxhash` algorithm and `yaml` format:
 ```